- Search The Registry

 - My Account

 Pearl Cleage, a Black writer, was born on this date in 1948.

-She left Howard in 1969 at the age of 20 to marry Michael Lomax, an Atlanta politician.
+She left Howard in 1969 at age 20 to marry Michael Lomax, an Atlanta politician.
 The two divorced in 1979.
 Upon graduating in 1971 from Spelman College, Pearl Cleage worked at several media jobs, including hosting a local, Black-oriented interview program and being director of communications for the city of Atlanta and press secretary for Mayor Maynard Jackson.

 In 1990 and 1991, she published her essays in "Mad at Miles and Deals with the Devil."
 Also, during this time, Cleage gained national attention as a playwright with her play "Flyin' West" at the Alliance Theatre in Atlanta, "Blues for an Alabama Sky," and "Bourbon at the Border."

-She is currently a Playwright in Residence at Spelman College, the editor of Catalyst, and the artistic director of Just Us Theater Company.
+She is a Playwright in Residence at Spelman College, the editor of Catalyst, and the artistic director of Just Us Theater Company.
 She has received grants from the National Education Association (NEA), the City of Atlanta Bureau of Cultural Affairs, and the Georgia Council for the Arts.

 Pearl Cleage has written a novel, "What Looks Like Crazy on an Ordinary Day," an Oprah Book Club selection.